Site last updated: Thursday, November 14, 2024

 Energy quickly became a theme for the rally as Trump reaffirmed his support for the oil and gas industry.
 The crowd joined him as he said “Drill, baby, drill.”

-He cited a report from the National Energy Assistance Directors Association which found nearly 20 million households were behind on their utility payments as of March 2023, an increase from 17.6 million a year prior.
+He cited a report from the National Energy Assistance Directors Association that found nearly 20 million households were behind on their utility payments as of March 2023, an increase from 17.6 million a year prior.
 In 2024, that number rose to around 21 million households.

 “We have more liquid gold, oil and gas, under our feet than any nation in the world,” he said.
 “We will become energy independent like we were just four years ago.”